-Gomati Sangam Ghat: One can reach the Sangam Ghat by descending 56 steps opposite to Swarga Dwar.
+Gomati Sangam Ghat: One can reach the Sangam Ghat by descending 56 steps opposite Swarga Dwar.
 Additionally, this place indicates the junction of River Gomati with the sea.
-Additionally, one can visit several smaller sized shrines dedicated to Lord Krishna and also his buddy Sudama.
+Additionally, one can visit several smaller shrines dedicated to Lord Krishna and his buddy Sudama.

 How to Reach